TechnipFMC resolves U.S. and Brazil probes, hopes to settle French case

 “Today we announce the resolution of these investigations.
 This conduct dating back over a decade ago, taken by former employees, does not reflect the core values of our company today,” said TechnipFMC chairman and CEO Doug Pferdehirt.

-As previously disclosed, TechnipFMC has also been co-operating with an investigation by the French Parquet National Financier (PNF) related to historical projects in Equatorial Guinea and Ghana.
+TechnipFMC has also been co-operating with an investigation by the French Parquet National Financier (PNF) related to historical projects in Equatorial Guinea and Ghana.

 “To date, this investigation has not reached resolution.
 TechnipFMC remains committed to finding a resolution with the PNF and will maintain a $70 million provision related to this investigation,” TechnipFMC added in a statement.